Hoof: Management

 An oxshoe is being nailed on the hooves of a bull used for draft at Chinawal, India, to prevent them from wearing out too much.

 Hooves grow continuously.
-In nature, wild animals are capable of wearing down the hoof as it continuously grows, but captive domesticated species often must undergo specific hoof care for a healthy, functional hoof.
+In nature, wild animals will wear down their hooves at roughly the same rate as their continuous growth, keeping them in balance.
+However, captive domesticated species often must undergo specific hoof care for a healthy, functional hoof.
 Proper care improves biomechanical efficiency and prevents lameness.
 If not worn down enough by use, such as in the dairy industry, hooves may need to be trimmed.
-However, too much wear can result in damage of the hooves, and for this reason, horseshoes and oxshoes are used by animals that routinely walk on hard surfaces and carry heavy weight.
+For animals who put unusually heavy stress on their hooves, such as horses or work oxen that routinely walk on hard surfaces and carry heavy weight, they risk damage to their hooves from too much wear.
+For this reason, horseshoes and oxshoes are used.

 Horses

 Within the equine world, the expression, "no foot, no horse" emphasizes the importance of hoof health.
 Hoof care is important in the equine industry.
 Problems that can arise with poor horse hoof care include hoof cracks, thrush, abscesses and laminitis.